Blog

 For a complete walkthrough of setting up stats, seasons and tables, see our guide to tracking five-a-side stats.
 And if unbalanced teams are the bigger problem, here's how to pick fair teams without the arguments.

-Capo was built by an organiser who spent 12 years figuring out what makes a weekly game actually work — from post-match awards that call out the MIA players to a points system designed to keep every minute competitive.
+Capo was built by an organiser who has spent every week since January 2011 figuring out what makes a weekly game actually work — from post-match awards that call out the MIA players to 200+ achievements that reward everything from debut goals to losing streaks, plus a points system designed to keep every minute competitive.
 See how it works.